Angrahl/String-Encrypter-Decrypter/README.md

 ## 2. Installing 'cryptography' and run the scripts

-Once you installed Python and PIP, you'll need to install the *cryptography* package with PIP to be able to run the scripts (at least for a Windows user)
+Once you installed Python and PIP, you'll need to install the *cryptography* package with PIP to be able to run the scripts

 Run this command to download the *cryptography* package:
 ```